Training plan: a comprehensive guide for industrial companies

 • In consultation with employee representatives (CSE)

-• Based on data from GEPP/GEPC
+• Drawing on data from the GEPP/GEPC

 Examples of content in a training plan